 Globus Mobile Office Pod.
 Designed by Michiel van der Kley.
 Manufactured by Artifort.

-The Globus is one of those pieces that elicits a strong reaction, but whether you love it or hate it, you're drawn to it; you can't tear yourself away.
-The first connection for me is with the storm troopers of Star Wars fame (the original, not the terrible trio of this new millennium); with its shell of molded plastic and interior of sleek black leather, the Globus looks like a seed pod for Vader's minions.
+Designed by the versatile and creative Michiel van der Kley, the Globus is one of those pieces that elicits a strong reaction, but whether you love it or hate it, you're drawn to it: you can't tear yourself away.
+The first connection for me is with the storm troopers of Star Wars fame (the original, not the terrible trio of this new millennium).
+With its shell of molded plastic and interior of sleek black leather, the Globus looks like a seed pod for Vader's minions.
 You can almost picture row upon row of the modular work stations in some hatchling ground for the Empire's new army.
 But once you register how ingenious the thing is, how truly functional and portable, how space-agey yet comforting in a retro/futuro kind of way, such dark thoughts quickly dissipate.

-Image of Globus Mobile Office Pod, both open and closed.
+Globus Mobile Office Pod in open and closed positions.
 This work station holds strong even in heavily trafficked spaces.